 Yes, you can use mineral oil on stained wood.
-Particularly it works better if it’s a water-based stain that you plan to oil over.
+Mainly it works better if it’s a water-based stain that you plan to oil over.

-If you are looking for a natural clean look with a shiny finish on the stained wood, then the oil is a good choice.
+The oil is a good choice if you are looking for a natural clean look with a shiny finish on the stained wood.
+But varnish would be a better option for long-term protection and durability.

 Mineral oil is also commonly used as a machine lubricant, hydraulic fluid, and heat-transfer medium.